dnl-trpp/dnl-trpp.github.io/_posts/2021-09-02-Change-your-sql-payload.markdown

 Initially, I thought I was missing something in my payload, but as it turns out, I found another explanation to this problem.

 ### What are we talking about here?
-The queries above are inspired directly from PortSwigger's (Sql-Injection Cheat Sheet)[https://portswigger.net/web-security/sql-injection/cheat-sheet].
+The queries above are inspired directly from PortSwigger's [Sql-Injection Cheat Sheet](https://portswigger.net/web-security/sql-injection/cheat-sheet).
 (Conditional Error Sections).
 Their payload is the following:
 ```
 SELECT CASE WHEN (YOUR-CONDITION-HERE) THEN cast(1/0 as text) ELSE NULL END
 ```